Hosted by AmericanTrails.org

 The complete list of current UTAP training opportunities by date are posted on the National Trails Training Partnership Calendar.

-American Trails and Beneficial Designs, Inc., continue to offer the Universal Trail Assessment Coordinator Workshops throughout North America each year.
+Beneficial Designs, Inc., continues to offer the Universal Trail Assessment Coordinator Workshops throughout North America each year.
 UTAP provides objective, accurate information about the conditions on a trail or in outdoor environments.
 The assessment results can help trail users determine whether a trail meets their interests and abilities.
 Land managers can also use the information to identify areas where access may be limited and to determine whether a trail complies with the proposed accessibility guidelines.

 See a discussion on UTAP and its goals with regard to the diversity of trail activity types.